kkju1123/courseSummary/TCS.md

 a regular expression describing L can be built from the regular expressions for {wi } by using alternatives.
 (Use ∅ if L = ∅.)
 ### 2. Regular Expressions Not More Powerful Than NFAs
 For every language that can be described by a regular expression, there is an NFA that recognizes it.
+Every regular expression can be converted into an equivalent NFA, and every NFA can be converted into an equivalent regular expression.

 ![alt text](image-12.png)
 ### 3. DFAs Not More Powerful Than Regular Expressions
 Every language recognized by a DFA can be described by a regular expression.